DocDagbjort/init-script-template/README.md

     /etc/init.d/

-Make any changes you require to the 'dir', 'cmd' and 'user' fields (in case you're running mochimo as a different user, or from a different path).
+Make any changes you require to the 'dir', 'cmd' and 'user' fields (in case you're running mochimo as a different user, or from a different path, or want to change any of the flags).

 Ensure the file is executable: